E-commerce Business Registration in India: 2026 Legal Guide

 Consumer Protection Act for Online Businesses

 The Consumer Protection Act also supervises the e-commerce sector, as it is dedicated to safeguarding the interests of consumers.
 The Ministry of Consumer Affairs, Food, and Public Distribution notified the Consumer Protection (E-Commerce) Rules, 2021, on May 17, to protect consumers from unjust trade practices and address and resolve their issues.
+In practice, this means every e-commerce entity has to appoint a grievance officer who acknowledges a complaint within 48 hours and resolves it within 30 days of receipt.
+Marketplaces are also required to disclose how they rank sellers or products in search results, so buyers know whether a listing is organic or paid.

-FDI Rules for E-commerce in India
+FDI Rules for E-commerce in India 2026

 Foreign Direct Investment (FDI) is when foreign companies invest in Indian businesses, either by setting up an affiliate, buying a majority stake, or joining a venture.
 The Indian government has two ways for FDI: the "approval route" needs government permission, while the "automated route" allows direct investment.
-In e-commerce, FDI can be up to 100% through the automated route.

 Conclusion